msramalho/Teach-Me-Quantum/README.md

 A university-level course on **Quantum Computing** and **Quantum Information Science** that incorporates [IBM Q Experience](https://quantumexperience.ng.bluemix.net/qx/experience) and [Qiskit](https://www.qiskit.org/).
 This course is adequate for general audiences without prior knowledge on Quantum Mechanics and Quantum Computing (please refer to [prior knowledge](#prior-knowledge) before starting) and has an estimated average duration of **10 weeks at 3h/week** (see [duration](#duration)).

-This course is Open-source and fit for both individual learning as well as to be used by teachers, professors and lecturers in their own classes.
+This course is **Open-source** and fit for both _autodidacticism_ as well as _classroom teaching_: for teachers, professors and lecturers in their own classes.
+Given the dynamic nature of the topic, any open-source contributions and future improvements are welcome.

 ## Course Overview